eg-jamessmith/eg-jamessmith.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.

-Etc, etc, etc
+Hello there!
+I'm a data scientist with an interest in AI Safety and Ethics.
+In this metaphorical corner of the internet, I hope to use my skills to make a positive impact on how we use and apply machine learning.